HOME

 PARAGUAY, 1966, the 350th anniversary of San Ignacio Guazú (from a set of 8), Scott 939-942

 San Ignacio Guazú is one of many Jesuit missions in Paraguay, Uruguay, Argentina and Brazil.
-This mission is called guazú, Guaraní for large, to distinguish it from the St. Ignatius mission in Argentina called mini, Guaraní for small.
-The Jesuits came to this place in 1695, and by 1724 had finished the building.
-The Jesuits gathered the natives, usually nomadic, into these reductions (communities) to teach and evangelize them, and to protect them from exploitation and enslavement by the Europeans.
+This mission is called guazú, Guaraní for large, to distinguish it from the St. Ignatius mission in Argentina called San Ignacio Mini, Guaraní for small.
+Jesuit priests Marcial de Lorenzana and Francisco de San Martín were led by the native Arapysandú to this place, where they raised an altar and on 29 December, 1609 celebrated the first Mass.
+The mission was officially established in 1610 when St. Roque González de Santa Cruz organized its founding and turned it into the center for the Jesuit reductions in Paraguay.
+The Jesuits gathered the usually nomadic natives into these reductions (communities) to teach and evangelize them, and to protect them from exploitation and enslavement by the Europeans.
 At the Suppression of the Society the missions were destroyed and only the ruins remain.
 Voltaire, no friend of the Society, nevertheless wrote, "The establishment in Paraguay by the Spanish Jesuits appears alone, in some way, the triumph of humanity.
 It seems to expiate the cruelties of the first conquerors.
 The Quakers in North America and the Jesuits in South America gave a new spectacle to the world."
-More

 Jesús de Tavarangué